smaurice101/readthedocs/docs/source/dashboards.rst

 http://localhost:<PORT>/dashboard.html?topic=iot-preprocess&offset=-1&groupid=&rollbackoffset=500&topictype=prediction&append=0&secure=1

 .. note::
    When you run your TML solution in TSS by following the instructions here :ref:`Lets Start Building a TML Solution` a visualization URL will be generated for you in your TML solution documentation.
-A sample documentatation is `here <https://myawesometmlsolution-3f10.readthedocs.io/en/latest/operating.html#your-solution-dashboard-url>`_ A PORT will be assigned to your dashboard at runtime.
+A sample documentation is `here <https://myawesometmlsolution-3f10.readthedocs.io/en/latest/operating.html#your-solution-dashboard-url>`_.
+A PORT will be assigned to your dashboard at runtime.

 .. list-table::